How much do you charge to review my case?

 We do virtually all of our personal injury litigation on a contingent fee basis.
 We advance all costs of preparation and trial of a case.
 When we obtain a settlement or verdict those costs are repaid, and our fee is an agreed percentage of the recovery.
 By law, attorneys’ fees are negotiable between the client and lawyer and must be memorialized in writing.
 Our fees are very competitive with those of other top firms practicing personal injury trial law.

 In workers’ compensation cases, a judge of the Workers’ Compensation Appeals Board is required by law to set reasonable fees for the injured employee’s attorney.
 This occurs when a case is concluded by settlement or award.
 No fees may be requested or charged until approved by a judge.
-In most cases attorneys’ fees are between twelve and fifteen percent of the value of the contested benefits recovered for the injured employee.
-In the majority of workers’ compensation cases there are also expenses of medical reports or deposition testimony of a physician.
+In most case, attorneys’ fees are between twelve and fifteen percent of the value of the contested benefits recovered for the injured employee.
+In the majority of workers’ compensation cases, there are also expenses of medical reports or deposition testimony of a physician.
 The employer or insurance carrier is normally required to pay these costs.

 Will I have to go to trial to recover for my injuries?